 v26-27.
 The little horn is inevitably judged and power and authority handed over to "the people of the Most High", to possess and rule an "everlasting kingdom."

 Take an issue such as sexuality.
-Biblical sexual ethics are often quite opposed to the ethos of our age and increasingly opposed to the legislative program of Western governments.
-The institutional church is already under pressure to renounce its "sexist" and "discriminatory" employment practices.
+Biblical ethics are often quite opposed to the ethos of our age and increasingly opposed to the legislative program of Western governments now guided by today's politically correct shibboleths.
+The institutional church is already under pressure to renounce its "sexist" and "discriminatory" employment practices, or its view on gay marriage.
 Will the time come when secular authorities demand that we renounce Biblical morality?
 Will we be asked to "fit in" with the views of the wider society?
-When we resist this demand, the church will find itself against the authority of the State and facing persecution.
+When we resist this demand, the church may find itself against the authority of the State and facing persecution.

-All this may seem foolishness, yet it has happened in countries during our own lifetime.
+All this may seem somewhat speculative, yet it has happened in countries during our own lifetime.
 The "beasts" come and go.
 The "horns" emerge from the chaos, and there is always a "little horn" with a big mouth strutting the stage of history.
-In the face of the tyrant, God's children always find themselves set upon and caught up in persecution.
-Yet, for those believers who come under the tyranny of corrupt government, there is the knowledge that Christ is king and at this very moment he is bringing all into subjection to his authority, an authority and rule we will one day share in.
+In the face of the tyrant, God's children often find themselves set upon and caught up in persecution.
+Yet, for those believers who come under the tyranny of secular governments, there is the knowledge that Christ is king and at this very moment he is bringing all things into subjection to his authority, an authority and rule which one day we will all share in.

 1. Consider Nebuchadnezzar's dream in chapter 2 and note the parallels with Daniel's dream.